 There are a few things you can do to cut down on your sun exposure.
-First, and this may be obvious—avoid direct exposure to the sun.
-You’ll also want to stay away from tanning beds—this is as bad or worse than direct sun exposure.
+First—and this may be obvious—avoid direct exposure to the sun.
+You’ll also want to stay away from tanning beds.
+They can be as bad or worse than direct sun exposure.

 If you do need to (or want to) spend time outside, wear sunscreen!
 Protective clothing like long sleeves, pants, hats, and sunglasses can also help.

 What can I do if I’ve been more sensitive to the sun because of a medication I’m taking?

 This is pretty similar to regular sunburn treatments—try cool compresses, and topical corticosteroids like hydrocortisone to relieve irritation.